eScienceLab/eScienceLab.github.io/_projects/federated-analytics.md

 ## eScience Lab involvement

+Professor Carole Goble from The University of Manchester co-leads the HDR Federated Analytics Infrastructure Programme together with Phil Quinlan from University of Nottingham.

-At the University of Manchester, we want to better understand the challenges of computational reproducibility and FAIR data sharing within HDR UK federated data infrastructures, especially focussing on technology potential, limitations, integrity measures and handling of sensitive data.
+At The University of Manchester, we want to better understand the challenges of computational reproducibility and FAIR data sharing within HDR UK federated data infrastructures, especially focussing on technology potential, limitations, integrity measures and handling of sensitive data.

 We are building on the outputs from the [TRE-FX](../tre-fx/) project including the [Five Safes RO-Crate](https://w3id.org/5s-crate/) profile.
 A [PhD studentship](/hdr/phd/2023/07/18/hdr-uk-phd-studentship/) was granted.

+We have developed the [RO-Crate Validation Service](https://github.com/eScienceLab/Cratey-Validator) which presents an API based on the [CRS4 RO-Crate validator](https://github.com/crs4/rocrate-validator/).
+This microservice can be used separately or in conjuction with the other [federated analytics services](https://docs.federated-analytics.ac.uk).

 We're leading WP3 on FAIR and Transparency.